 Banyan’s YTT at Anamaya is a 3-week intensive program.
 By the end of this program, each participant will be certified and inspired to teach yoga as recognized by Yoga Alliance.
 The focus of our work together will be the art of teaching, or the manner in which we share what we learn about ourselves with others.
 We will emphasize learning to safely lead a successful, intelligent, and inspiring vinyasa class.
 To get there, we will immerse ourselves in three weeks of powerful practice and study, deepening our connection to yoga and transforming our lives.
 We’ll build a strong foundation in breathwork, energy locks, mantra, and yoga philosophy to support us on this journey.

 Program Director Banyan Gallagher

 Banyan Gallagher is a teacher’s teacher.
-With over ten years of yoga experience and more than twenty years as an international athlete and physical theater performer, he is an expert an unraveling the beauty—and barriers—hidden within the body.
+With over twenty years experience as an international athlete, circus performer, and yoga teacher, he is an expert an unraveling the beauty—and barriers—hidden within the body.

-A passionate teacher and dedicated student, Banyan is the Founder and Director of Warrior 1 Yoga and leads retreats, workshops, and teacher training modules worldwide.
-His teaching style attracts a more experienced level of student, and his students appreciate that he is always prepared to challenge them physically, mentally, and energetically.
-However, his rigorous approach is well balanced by a caring and jovial attitude that demonstrates his commitment to his students.
-Never afraid to have a laugh, Banyan is a warm soul whose presence offers genuine calm to all those around him.
+A passionate teacher and dedicated student, Banyan is the Founder and Director of Warrior 1 Yoga and leads retreats, workshops, and teacher trainings worldwide.
+With integrity and trust, he challenges his students on levels physical, mental, and energetic.
+This rigorous approach is well balanced by a caring and jovial attitude that demonstrates his love of life and commitment to his students.
+Never afraid to have a laugh, Banyan is a warm, playful soul whose presence offers genuine calm to all those around him.